Marie-France Bazzo

 Marie-France Bazzo (born July 8, 1961) is a Canadian broadcaster, who has hosted television programming for Télé-Québec and radio programming for the Ici Radio-Canada Première network.

 Born in Montreal, she is a graduate of the Université du Québec à Montréal, where she studied sociology.

 Radio

 She began her career with CIBL-FM in Montreal.
 She joined Radio-Canada in 1985, hosting programs such as Plaisirs, Dazibazzo, Et quoi encore, VSD Bonjour, Indicatif présent and Le Combat des livres.

-From Fall 2013 to Spring 2015, she appeared on CBF-FM, Première's flagship station in Montreal, as host of the daily morning program C’est pas trop tôt !.
+From Fall 2013 to Spring 2015, she appeared on CBF-FM, Première's flagship station in Montreal, as host of the daily morning program C'est pas trop tôt !.
+A frequent guest on the morning show was La Presse columnist François Gagnon.

 Television

 In 2004, she began hosting Il va y avoir du sport, a political debate show, for Télé-Québec.
 In 2006, after leaving Première Chaîne, she created a new public affairs series for the network, Bazzo.tv.

 She was also a reporter for Télévision de Radio-Canada's cultural magazine show La Bande des six.
 She left her role as broadcaster at what became Ici Radio-Canada Télé on April 3, 2015 due to disagreements regarding the "show’s orientation" with the company.